It was legal to pay taxes with hemp in America from 1631 until the early 1800s.(2)

 Uruguay becomes the first country in the world to legalize all aspects of cannabis.

 The Rohrabacher–Farr amendment passed the U.S. House and was signed into law.
 Requiring annual renewal, it prohibits the Justice Department from interfering with the implementation of state medical cannabis laws.
 President Obama legalizes limited hemp farming in the United States with The Farm Bill.
 The states of Alaska, Oregon, Washington and Colorado legalized cannabis for recreational use.
 Maryland decriminalized cannabis.
 Minnesota and New York legalized medical cannabis.

-Utah legalizes CBD oil, becoming the first state to legalize a cannabis-based medicine without legalizing medical cannabis entirely.
-Oklahoma legalizes trials of CBD oil.
+Utah legalizes hemp oil, becoming the first state to legalize a cannabinoid-based medicine without legalizing medical cannabis entirely.
+Oklahoma legalizes trials of hemp oil.
 Alaska and Oregon legalized recreational cannabis.
 Alaska’s law took effect on February 25, 2015.
 Oregon’s initiative began on July 1, 2015.

 In a 4 to 1 vote, the Mexican Supreme Court decided that consumption and cultivation of cannabis is a fundamental human right for the free development of one’s personality

-Georgia, North Carolina, and Texas legalized CBD oil.
+Georgia, North Carolina, and Texas legalized hemp oil.
 Louisiana legalized medical cannabis; Delaware decriminalized cannabis.

 Ohio and Pennsylvania legalized medical cannabis via state legislature; Illinois decriminalized cannabis.
 California, Nevada, Maine and Massachusetts legalized recreational cannabis via ballot initiative.
 Florida, North Dakota, and Arkansas legalized medical cannabis via ballot initiative.

 Vermont becomes first state to pass recreational cannabis bill entirely through elected legislature on May 10, 2017